Information For Authors

 - Include an Impact Statement of 100 words or less describing the importance of the presented research and its potential effect on the field.
 The placement of this text must be included within the main text file, immediately following the abstract.

 - Provide the names and email addresses of at least five potential preferred reviewers familiar with the field.
 Please make sure preferred reviewers are not from your university or institution or with whom you have collaborated.
 Anyone whom the author does not want to be considered should also be named as a non-preferred reviewer.
 Ultimate reviewer selection is at the Editor’s discretion.

 - Confirm that the material has not been published or submitted for publication elsewhere.

 All submissions should be accompanied by a cover letter.
 Authors may convey any relevant information they wish to the Editor, but the cover letter must also assert the following:

-- Each author listed on the submission significantly contributed to work;
+- Each author listed on the submission contributed significantly to the work;

 - The author listing is complete;

-- No fraudulent or manipulated data was used;
+- No fraudulent or manipulated data were used;

 - All reported data and results are authentic and valid;